 The ferry from Athens takes 4.5-11 hours depending on the company and type of cruise you choose.
 Longer cruises are usually overnight.
 Prices for the Athens-Santorini ferry are usually in the range of €45-90 for a one-way trip.

 At the same time, the earlier you book, the better price you can get.
 High-speed catamarans tend to be more expensive.
 However, they are still cheaper than flights from Athens to Santorini.
-Check out the ferries from Athens to Santorini here.
+Take a look at ferries from Athens to Santorini here.

 The main port on Santorini is Athinios, which connects the island with Athens (Piraeus and Rafina) and Cycladic islands such as Mykonos, Naxos and Paros.